polyformproject/polyform-licenses/polyform.md

 ## SB: Small Business

 Use of the software for the benefit of your company is use for a permitted purpose if your company has less than 100 total individuals working as employees and independent contractors, and less than 1,000,000 USD total revenue in the prior tax year.
+Adjust this revenue threshold for inflation according to the United States Bureau of Labor Statistics' consumer price index for all urban consumers, U.S. city average, for all items, not seasonally adjusted, with 1982–1984=100 reference base.

 ## FT: Free Trial